garrandall/popular-music-data/tracks/don-t-stop-the-party-the-black-eyed-peas.md

 Don't you stop it, stop it
 Now baby don't you stop it, stop it
-Now baby don't you stop it, stop it, stop it, stop it Even if you wanted to, you couldn't stop us now...
+Now baby don't you stop it, stop it, stop it, stop it Even if you wanted to, you couldn't stop us now